 Follow them on social media:

-Chicken Therapy Chairs was started up by the kind friend and volunteer that assisted Dreamer's Hen Rescue with Neptune.
-Because she received so many inquires about the wheelchair she had made for Neptune, she decided that she would try selling them to others--so that their chickens can also benefit similar to Neptune.
+Chicken Therapy Chairs was started up by the kind friend and volunteer that assisted Dreamer's Hen Rescue with Cara.
+Because she received so many inquires about the wheelchair she had made for Cara, she decided that she would try selling them to others--so that their chickens can also benefit similar to Cara.
 The chairs are designed to assist in the recovery & rehabilitation of chickens experiencing injury, disability or post-surgical procedures.

 Facebook Page: @chickentherapychairs